mSvcBench/muBench/Docs/Manual.md

 Another benchmarking tool we have used successfully is *Apache JMeter* through which both stochastic and trace-driven benchmarks can be run.

-### Traffic Generator and Runner <!-- omit in toc -->
+### Traffic Generator and Runner

 `TrafficGenerator` and `Runner` are two tools used to load a µBench microservice application with a sequence of HTTP requests and observe its performance both through simple metrics offered by the Runner and by Prometheus metrics.

-#### Runner <!-- omit in toc -->
+#### Runner

 The `Runner` is the tool that loads the application with HTTP requests sent to the NGINX access gateway.
 It can use different `workload_type`, namely: `file`, `greedy`, and `periodic` (see later).
 The Runner takes as input a `RunnerParameters.json` file as the following one.